ihzavip/KSPS-Project-Test-FE/README.md

 # This project uses Vite React TS

-npm run dev to run
+'npm run dev' to run

-npm run build for production
+'npm run build' for production

 To do :
 - [x] Fetch data for infinite scroll